pereiramemo/BiG-MEx/README.md

 # ufBGCtoolbox
 ufBGCtoolbox: a tool for the mining of BGC domains and classes in metagenomic data.
 It consists of the following modules:
-1. bgc_dom_annot: fast identification of BGC protein domains.
+1. run_bgc_dom_annot: fast identification of BGC protein domains.
-2. bgc_dom_div: BGC domain-specific diversity analysis.
+2. run_bgc_dom_div: BGC domain-specific diversity analysis.
 3. bgc_model_class: BGC class relative count predictions.

 ## Installation